 Voice Text

-"Call for help" Call For Help
+"Call for help" Call for Help

 Purpose: As soon as the DDU-2000 Series AED is turned on, the user will be prompted to call for help.
 This indicates that the first step in a rescue should always be to contact professional emergency services.
 If another person is available, the user should direct that person to call for help and then continue the rescue without delay.
+Note: On DDU-2400 and DDU-2450 units set to ECG Mode that are running software version 2.4 or higher, this prompt does not occur.

 "Pediatric mode" Pediatric Mode

 Purpose: This informs the user that child/infant pads are attached to the unit.
 Child/infant pads should only be used if the patient is an infant or a child under the age of 8 or less than 55 pounds (25 kg).
 For children 8 years or older or over 55 pounds (25 kg) and for adults, adult pads should be used.
 Do not delay therapy to determine exact age or weight.

 "Training pads" Training Pads

-Purpose : This informs the user that training pads are attached to the unit.
+Purpose: This informs the user that training pads are attached to the unit.
 Training pads are used for training purposes only and will not deliver a shock.
 In a rescue, immediately replace the training pads with defibrillation pads.

 "Powering off" Powering Off

 Purpose: This informs the user that the unit is turning off.

-Pad Connection/Pad Application Related Prompts
+Pad Connection/Pad Application-Related Prompts

 Voice Text "Follow instructions to apply pads" Follow Instructions Purpose: This instructs the user to follow the AED prompts in order to apply the pads to the patient.
 "Remove clothing from patient's chest" Remove Clothing Purpose: This instructs the user to remove all clothing from patient's chest.
 Pads must be applied to the patient's bare chest.
-"Locate pads package in back of AED" Locate Pads Purpose : This helps the user locate the pads in the pad storage area, which is located on the back of the unit.
+"Locate pads package in back of AED" Locate Pads Purpose: This helps the user locate the pads in the pad storage area, which is located on the back of the unit.
 "Plug in pads connector" Plug In Pads Purpose: The DDU-2000 Series AED is unable to detect that the pads are plugged in.
 Check that the connector is fully inserted into the unit.
 If the pads are properly plugged in, continue to follow audio and visual instructions.
 "Tear open pads package" Open Pads Package Purpose: This instructs the user to tear open the pads package on the dotted line on the top of the package.
 Once the package is open, the user will be able to remove the pads from inside the package.